-- B. For this project, at least one (1) additional simultaneous-user license for the existing campus Automated Logic WebCTRL or JCI Metasys System Extended Architecture software shall be provided.
-(This is the same requirement, just a repeat wording location, as in "Scope of Work, System Software, Site-license".) - C. All of the system objects, schedules, and events shall be represented as BACnet objects by the CSC. - D. Events (Alarms): - The CSC shall provide all alarm event notification and alarm events messages for objects on the object table provided to and approved by the University's Physical Plant BAS Group. - 2.
-Alarm event notification, alarm event messages, and event routing shall be in accordance with the existing PSU standards. - CSC implemented events objects: - a.
-All Input/Output objects listed on the object tables for each piece of equipment shall have an event defined for the off-normal condition.
+- A. The on-line graphics, scheduling, and events shall be created using the Automated Logic WebCTRL, Delta Controls EnteliWEB or Siemens Apagee Desigo software. - All of the system objects, schedules, and events shall be represented as BACnet objects by the CSC. - C. Events (Alarms): - The CSC shall provide all alarm event notification and alarm events messages for objects on the object table provided to and approved by the University's Physical Plant BAS Group. - 2.
+Alarm event notification, alarm event messages, and event routing shall be in accordance with the existing PSU standards.